Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Conclusions

-We do not have a complete theoretical explanation of why linear receivers perform so well.
+We do not have a complete theoretical explanation of why linear receivers perform well.
 However, we think that the reason may be related to the fact that, at least for small amplitudes, the probability of multiple detection events is suppressed.
 Therefore, using a photon number resolving detector may not be particularly useful unless the code is degenerate.
-Furthermore, as the photon number is subject to quantum fluctuations in coherent states, it is unlikely that more detailed information on photon statistics can improve USD (whereas it may useful for ASD).
-Also, we have seen that linear receivers achieve the global bound for the PPM codes, and all codes that can be reduced to them by linear optics.
-By symmetry, and by an argument of concentration of measure, we may indeed expect that, up to statistical fluctuations, a random code is not too different from a PPM code: this could explain why linear receivers work pretty well on typical codes.
+Furthermore, as the photon number is subject to quantum fluctuations in coherent states, it is unlikely that more detailed information on photon statistics can improve USD (whereas it may be useful for ASD).
+Also, we have seen that linear receivers achieve the global bound for the PPM codes, and for all codes that can be reduced to them by linear optics.
+By symmetry, and by an argument of concentration of measure, we may indeed expect that, up to statistical fluctuations, a random code is not too different from a PPM code: this is at least true in the regime where the number of modes ($m$) is much larger than the number of code words ($c$).
+In fact in this regime the scalar product $(\bm{\alpha}^i,\bm{\alpha}^j)$ (which is zero on average) has fluctuations of order $1/\sqrt{m}$ and the Gram matrix becomes nearly diagonal if $c \ll m$.
+However, for small values of $m$, the displacement operation seems to play an important role that is not captured by this argument.

 A number of questions remain open.
 First, an analytical expression for the inconclusive probability, beyond our numerical results, would characterize more clearly the comparison with the global bound, and allow us to apply our analysis to an arbitrary number of modes and code words.
-In the regime of weak signals, this problem may be more naturally framed within the language of Poisson quantum information \cite{Poisson}.
+In the regime of weak signals, this problem may be more naturally framed within the language of Poisson quantum information~\cite{Poisson}.
 Second, an extension of our theory is required to handle highly degenerate codes, when feedback operations could be useful.
 This is especially important when the number of states is much larger than the number of optical modes.
 In this regime, which is of particular interest for quantum communications, USD may be achieved only by exploiting joint photodetection events on multiple modes.
 Finally, our work might be formulated as a resource theory, similar to Refs.~\cite{Winter2021,Lami2021}.
 This approach may provide insight and help in comparing different sets of resources, for example by including homodyne or heterodyne detection, photon addition, and subtraction, or some mild non-linear interactions.